 Our collective objective as a sector is to make buying decisions as easy as possible rather than erect barriers.
 Consumers should be given as much choice as possible so they can select their own purchasing pathway.
 If you’re taking advanced bookings for your restaurant, then give people multiple options: walking in off the street to book in person, calling on the phone like Glynn prefers, e-mailing or reserving a table via your website or your various social media platforms.

-How many times have you sat in a pub with your mates and discussed how the buying process was like tackling an obstacle course?
+How many times have you sat in a pub with your mates and discussed can you buy ativan in mexico and how the buying process was like tackling an obstacle course?
 The decision was made but you had to carry on jumping through hoops to complete the purchase?

 Obviously, I am bias as a technology business owner but I’ve never sat in a briefing session with a hospitality operator and talked about spending money or developing an app without having clearly identified strategic and operational objectives.